-Tarragon butter is an aromatic, yet delicate flavored butter that is so easy to make!
-It is particularly good with grilled chicken, but can be used on anything from corn on the cob, to your Thanksgiving turkey dinner.
+Tarragon butter is an aromatic, yet delicately flavored butter that is so easy to make!
+It is particularly good with grilled chicken but can be used on anything from corn on the cob, to your Thanksgiving turkey dinner.

 How to make tarragon butter

 Tarragon is a delicate herb that is often used in French cuisine.
 It makes a wonderful compound butter which is commonly served on chicken, meats, seafood, or vegetables.

 You make a simple version just using softened butter and minced tarragon, but is it commonly made with butter, tarragon, lemon juice, pepper, and sometimes shallots.

 Scroll down for the printable recipe card for making tarragon butter, or read on for all the details.

 Butter: Always use real butter, not margarine.
 It needs to be room temperature, so remember to get it out of the refrigerator 1-2 hours ahead of making this recipe.
 I normally use unsalted butter, but you can also use salted, just omit the additional salt from the recipe.

 Fresh tarragon: Finely chop or mince the fresh tarragon.
 It is best to use fresh tarragon for this recipe, though dried tarragon will work in a pinch.

 Lemon zest: I recommend using an organic lemon.
 Zest or finely grate the skin until you have 1/2 teaspoon of zest.